runtimejs/runtime/README.md

 This is an experimental project to design and implement a kernel that is optimized to run JavaScript applications.
 It's currently under development and does not include many essential features.
 If you want to contribute, your help is very welcome.

+You can use mailing list to ask any questions or share your ideas https://groups.google.com/group/runtimejs

 ![Console](https://raw.githubusercontent.com/runtimejs/runtimejs.github.io/master/img/runtimejs_2.png)

 Technical details